handcrab/cowsay/README.md

 my dummy rails project

 ## Feature
-- Users can receive messages from a cow
+- Everyone can receive messages from a cow
+- You ask us to poke the cow,
+  and when the job is done (backgrou job) you get the message (live page update)

 ## Setup
 required packages: cowsay, fortune